-The adjustable frequency drive includes a feature, which can be used to automatically activate an external electromechanical bypass in case of a trip/trip lock of the adjustable frequency drive or the event of a fire mode coast (see 24-00 Fire Mode Function).
+The frequency converter includes a feature, which can be used to automatically activate an external electromechanical bypass in case of a trip/trip lock of the frequency converter or the event of a Fire Mode Coast (see 24-00 Fire Mode Function).

 The bypass will switch the motor to operation direct on line.
-The external bypass is activated by means of one of the digital outputs or relays in the adjustable frequency drive, when programmed in parameter group 5-3 or parameter group 5-4.
+The external bypass is activated by means of one of the digital outputs or relays in the frequency converter, when programmed in parameter group 5-3 or parameter group 5-4.

 Important!
-After enabling the Drive Bypass function, the adjustable frequency drive is no longer Safety Certified (for using the Safe Stop in versions, where included).
+After enabling the Drive Bypass Function, the frequency converter is no longer Safety Certified (for using the Safe Stop in versions, where included).

-To deactivate the drive bypass at normal operation (fire mode not activated), one of following actions must be carried out:
+To deactivate the Drive Bypass at normal operation (Fire Mode not activated), one of following actions must be carried out:

-- Press the Off button on the LCP, (or program two of the digital inputs for Hand On-Off-Auto). - Activate External Interlock via digital input - Carry out Power Cycling.
+- Press the Off button on the LCP, (or program two of the digital inputs for Hand On-Off-Auto). - Activate External Interlock via digital input - Carry out a Power Cycling.

-The drive bypass cannot be deactivated if in fire mode.
-It can be deactivated only by either removing the fire mode command signal or the power supply to the adjustable frequency drive!
+The Drive Bypass cannot be deactivated if in Fire Mode.
+It can be deactivated only by either removing the Fire Mode command signal or the power supply to the frequency converter!

 When the Drive Bypass function is activated, the display on the LCP will show the status message Drive Bypass.
-This message has a higher priority than the fire mode status messages.
-When the automatic drive bypass function is enabled, it will cut in the external bypass according to the below sequence:
+This message has a higher priority than the Fire Mode status messages.
+When the automatic Drive Bypass function is enabled, it will cut in the external bypass according to the below sequence: